MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-auth-overview.md

 ## Known issues

 - At this time, the only authentication method supported for database mirroring endpoint is `CERTIFICATE`. `WINDOWS` authentication method will be enabled in a future release.
 - SQL Server on Linux does not support NTLM protocol for remote connections.
-Local connection may work using NTLM.
+Local connection might work using NTLM.

 ## Related content